-During the year the Council received 1189 completion certificate applications from New Zealand law graduates.
-All candidates were issued a completion certificate after stringent verification.
+During the year the Council received 1274 completion certificate applications from New Zealand law graduates.
+1236 candidates were issued a completion certificate in 2024 and 38 are pending at the time of preparation of this report.
+All completion certificates are issued after stringent verification.